-Jaroslav Borovička, an assistant professor of economics at New York University (currently on leave), joined the Federal Reserve Bank of Minneapolis as a senior research economist in 2018.
+Jaroslav Borovička is an assistant professor of economics at New York University.
+He was a senior research economist at the Federal Reserve Bank of Minneapolis from 2018 to 2019.
 He has also worked as an economist at the Federal Reserve Bank of Chicago.
 Jaroslav has a Ph.D. in financial economics from the University of Chicago, Department of Economics and Booth School of Business, and his work has appeared in various journals, including Journal of Finance (where it received the 2017 Amundi Smith Breeden Distinguished Paper Prize) and Journal of Econometrics, as well as in the Handbook of Macroeconomics, Vol. 2B (2016).
 His research focuses on macroeconomics, asset pricing, computational economics, and time-series econometrics.

 Survival and Long-Run Dynamics with Heterogeneous Beliefs under Recursive Preferences